 The Gonski Report can be accessed here (PDF, 4.2 MB, Department of Education).

-2. National curriculum
+2. National school curriculum and assessment

 3. Extension school

-3.1.
-Policy: Create ‘extension school’: additional optional schooling hours that can be used to give additional help to struggling students or to provide additional, more challenging material in the areas that students are interested in.
+3.1: Create 'extension school': additional optional schooling hours that can be used to give additional help to struggling students or to provide additional, more challenging material in the areas that students are interested in.

-3.2.
-Discussion: Students of all backgrounds, regardless of wealth, should be able to participate in additional educational activities outside of the mandated classroom time.
-We propose an ‘extension school’ which provides educational interest and tutoring classes outside of regular school hours.
+Students of all backgrounds, regardless of wealth, should be able to participate in additional educational activities outside of the mandated classroom time.
+We propose an 'extension school' which provides educational interest and tutoring classes outside of regular school hours.
 The extension school can be used to teach students of all levels, to provide either remedial lessons for those who are struggling, or to provide additional more challenging material to those who are already performing well in class.
 This extension school will be run in a similar fashion to out-of-school sports and arts activities.
 Making extension school optional gives students a sense of personal responsibility over their education.

-4.1.
-Policy: Create a System of Online Resources for Teachers (SORT-ED) which is used to efficiently disseminate materials developed by experts, teachers and academics, who are compensated for the resources they produce.
+4.2: Create a System of Online Resources for Teachers (SORT-ED) which is used to efficiently disseminate materials developed by experts, teachers and academics, who are compensated for the resources they produce.

-Teachers will be paid to contribute to their own and others’ professional development by developing and producing resources that can be used for free in all schools.
+Teachers will be paid to contribute to their own and others professional development by developing and producing resources that can be used for free in all schools.
 These resources will be matched appropriately to syllabuses around the country and will be tuned to all ability levels and supported by the education provider.
 They will also be updated regularly, helping to keep education fresh, interesting and relevant to the students.
 This will allow all teachers, educators and academics to have the chance to contribute resources to this system.
 In order to keep the most relevant resources to a manageable level, an open and real-time collaborative voting and commenting mechanism will be in place so that the tried and tested resources are at the top of the list.

 Once teachers have ownership of a shared resource, they can focus on the educational outcomes of the students and do what they do best: teach.